chayward81/IP2CH.2/README.md

-# IP2CH
+# IP2CH.2

-#### _This application is a survey designed to point the user to a vacation destination based on the answers to the survey. {06/11/2016}_
+#### _This application is a survey designed to point the user to a non-US vacation destination based on the answers to the survey. {06/11/2016}_

 #### By _**Charlie Hayward**_

 ## Description

-_This application asks 5 questions and displays a specific vacation destination to the user based on their answers._
+_This application asks 5 questions and displays one of three specific non-US vacation destinations to the user based on their answers.
+The result is dependent upon two of the questions in the survey.
+There is also an error page for users that answer 'no' to the first question._

 ## Setup/Installation Requirements

-* bootstrap
+* bootstrap.css
-* jQuery
+* jQuery.js

 _Very simple.
-Just open the index.html file in any web browser to run this app._
+Download bootstrap.css and the latest version of jQuery and add the files to the project folder.
+Then open the index.html file in any web browser to run this app._

 ## Known Bugs

-_All logic is currently incomplete in this application.
-The destination results are showing when they should be hidden._
+* The ability to check multiple items.
+This is not so much a bug, since the checkbox fields don't rely on logic in the scripts.js files.

 ## Support and contact details